Machine-Academy/git-workflow/README.md

 # Git & GitHub

-Learning Github / Git workflow
+Learning Git / GitHub workflow

+## What is Git?

+Git is a version control system, its a way for us to track changes in our code locally, manage a project locally and many other things.
+Git and GitHub are in no way connected to one another rather they are two separate tools.
+Git is a way to track, save and manage changes within your code and GitHub is a place where you can safely store your code as a backup.
+Git is a CLI tool while GitHub is a web application / collaborative space for developers.

 ## What is GitHub?

 GitHub is a place where you are able to store, share and collaborate with others on project and code.
 GitHub is free to use and is one of many places where code can be stored online for free.
 We use GitHub to store code as a backup, over time you will have many projects and code bases that will end up taking lots of space on your machine, its also a place where you can backup your code.
 Should your computer hard drive or SSD ever go corrupt your code is safe in GitHub.

-## What is Git?

-Git is a version control system, its a way for us to track changes in our code locally, manage a project locally and many other things.
-Git and Github are in no way connected to one another rather they are two separate tools.
-Git is a way to track, save and manage changes within your code and Github is a place where you can safely store your code as a backup.
-Git is a CLI tool while Github is a web application / collaborative space for developers.

-NOTE: Other than Github there are other platforms like it such as GitLab, BitBucket ect.
+NOTE: Other than GitHub there are other platforms like it such as GitLab, BitBucket ect.
 All of them server the same purpose with slight variations in what the platform offers as extra features.
 Through out our journey however we will stick to using GitHub, but feel free to use whatever you want!

 ## Terminology